Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Section reviewed by cardiologist Astghik Grigoryan Article author photo Astghik Grigoryan

 Cassava contains potassium, which is a vasodilator and may increase blood pressure (2).
-It should be noted that potatoes also contain potassium, but in clinical studies, their antihypertensive property has not been proven.
+It should be noted that potatoes also contain potassium, but their antihypertensive property has not been proven in clinical studies.

 In addition, in three large cohorts of adult men and women, a higher intake of baked, boiled, or mashed potatoes and fries was independently associated with an increased risk of developing hypertension (3).

 Both of these products may improve the blood lipid profile (4).
-According to the findings of this study, eating cooked potatoes (with skin) may increase antioxidant defense and improve lipid metabolism.
-These effects may be useful in the prevention of cardiovascular disease (5).
+According to this study's findings, eating cooked potatoes (with skin) may increase antioxidant defense and improve lipid metabolism.
+These effects may be useful in preventing cardiovascular disease (5).

 Diabetes

 Research on potatoes and diabetes is inconclusive.
-For example, cooled cooked potatoes are better for people with diabetes because of their lower GI and GL compared with boiled or fried potatoes.
+For example, cooled cooked potatoes are better for people with diabetes because of their lower GI and GL than boiled or fried potatoes.
 Nevertheless, some studies suggest that potato consumption can increase the risk of developing type 2 diabetes.
-More research is needed [6].
+More research is needed (6).

 Weight Loss

 High in fiber, potatoes are the right choice if you are trying to lose weight.
-Potatoes can make you feel full for a more extended period, which reduces the need for constant snacking to suppress weight gain.
-Besides, potatoes have fewer calories than cassavas.
-So, potatoes can supplement a healthy diet, which can help you lose weight, but eating nothing but potatoes is unnecessary [8].
+Potatoes can make you feel full for a longer period, reducing the need for constant snacking to suppress weight gain.
+Besides, potatoes have fewer calories than cassava.
+So, potatoes can supplement a healthy diet, which can help you lose weight, but eating nothing but potatoes is unnecessary (8).

 Good Gut Health

-Both plants are a good source of resistant starch, which scientists can boost gut health by helping nurture beneficial gut bacteria.
+Both plants are good sources of resistant starch, which scientists can use to boost gut health by helping nurture beneficial gut bacteria.
 Resistant starches remain relatively unchanged as they pass through the digestive tract.
-Bacteria can convert this starch to the short-chain fatty acid butyrate, which has been linked to reduced inflammation in the colon, improved colon defenses, and a lower risk of colorectal cancer [9].
+Bacteria can convert this starch to short-chain fatty acid butyrate, which has been linked to reduced inflammation in the colon, improved colon defenses, and a lower risk of colorectal cancer (9).

 Other Health Benefits

-Cassavas and potatoes are high in resistant starch.
-This starch has similar properties to soluble fiber.
-According to studies, consuming foods high in resistant starch may have several benefits for your health, such as improving blood sugar control, promoting fullness, and reducing appetite.
-However, it is essential to note that many processing methods may lower the resistant starch content of the product [10].
+Cassavas and potatoes are high in resistant starch, which has similar properties to soluble fiber.
+Studies have shown that consuming foods high in resistant starch may have several health benefits, such as improving blood sugar control, promoting fullness, and reducing appetite.
+However, it is essential to note that many processing methods may lower the resistant starch content of the product (10).

 Side Effects